Hurricane-Relief Camp in Western North Carolina Draws Volunteers From Around the Country

 SPRUCE PINE, N.C.—A few weeks ago, a group of men and women from all around the country were strangers embarking on their daily routines.
 And then Hurricane Helene struck.

 The storm that made landfall in Florida continued its long path of destruction into western North Carolina.
-A stalled weather front over the mountains had brought over a foot of rain in the days before, swelling creeks, streams, and rivers.
+A stalled weather front over the mountains had brought more than a foot of rain in the days before, swelling creeks, streams, and rivers.
 Hurricane Helene then arrived when there was nowhere left for the excessive water to go but through people’s homes.

 The raging water pushed homes off their foundations and carried them down mountains, floated cars and semi-trucks into treetops, and twisted train tracks.
 Swaths of debris collected around bridges, and some of those bridges snapped.
 Many villages and hamlets high in the mountains were mostly or fully destroyed.

-At a once vacant field in front of Buck Stove, a base camp emerged where citizen disaster relief volunteers could station their RVs and vehicles while dispersing across the region to help storm victims.
+At a once vacant field in front of Buck Stove, a base camp emerged where citizen disaster relief volunteers could station their RVs and other vehicles while dispersing across the region to help storm victims.

-Billy Barthel and his “significant other” Andrea Mathews are the organizers of what they call “Camp Unknown.”
-Social media posts have been spreading about their efforts, as good Samaritans left their lives back home to set up their RVs and tents, and complete daily tasks in the disaster zone that range from welfare checks of residents in isolated mountain towns and the delivery of supplies to cleaning up houses and clearing driveways and roads with chainsaws.
+Billy Barthel and his “significant other,” Andrea Mathews, are the organizers of what they call Camp Unknown.
+Social media posts have been spreading about their efforts, as good Samaritans left their lives back home to set up their RVs and tents and complete daily tasks in the disaster zone that range from welfare checks of residents in isolated mountain towns and the delivery of supplies to cleaning up houses and clearing driveways and roads with chainsaws.

 On Oct.
 17, Barthel invited The Epoch Times to visit the camp and join him on a morning and afternoon of assignments.

-“Look at all these license plates; Maryland.
+“Look at all these license plates: Maryland.
 Montana.
 Wyoming.
 Ohio.
 Texas.
 Since we started here, people have arrived from dozens of states, staying here as long as they can,” Barthel said.

-Rick Blair is also known as “Blonde Jesus” because of his long, blonde hair and beard.
+Rick Blair is also known as “Blonde Jesus” because of his long, blond hair and beard.
 He told The Epoch Times that he felt compelled to drive from Raleigh, more than 200 miles east of Spruce Pine and mostly untouched by Helene, to western North Carolina.

 “I just got in my car and found my way here.
 I heard about what they are doing and just knew that a lot of people needed help,” Blair said.

-“None of us knew each other before all of this and now, we’re all working together for the common purpose of going wherever we are needed and doing whatever is needed,” he added.
-“Everyone is trying to take care of everyone.
+“None of us knew each other before all of this and now, we’re all working together for the common purpose of going wherever we are needed and doing whatever is needed.
+Everyone is trying to take care of everyone.
 It’s a beautiful sight.”

 Ian Nicholson and his wife live a few miles away from the camp.
-They evacuated and when they returned, the century-old towering oak trees that graced their property before the storm were scattered along their driveway.
+They evacuated, and when they returned, the century-old towering oak trees that graced their property before the storm were scattered along their driveway.

 “Six guys from here showed up and completed what would have taken us alone a month at least in just two days.
 They helped me, and I don’t take anything for free, so I felt drawn to help,” he told The Epoch Times.